Motion Preludes

 1 - Brownian Movement

-Brownian Motion describes the jittery movement of dust or smoke particles suspended in air or a liquid as they get pushed around by the invisibly small air (or liquid) molecules they are suspended in.
+Brownian Motion is the jittery movement of dust or smoke particles suspended in air or liquid as they get pushed around by invisibly small molecules.
 When viewed under a microscope, only the jittery dust is visible, but in this piece, both the freely roaming molecules and the dust can be heard.
-Technically, pianists must simultaneously use different musical articulations for different voices.

 2 - Summer Brook

 This is an easy-going prelude that develops from two basic ideas: the perfect fifth interval and a quietly repeating ostinato.
 To me, the ostinato sounds like the gentle flow of a quiet stream.
-Various notes then appear both above and below this stream, not only floating on it, but also interacting with it to produce changing harmonic colors.
-A pianistic challenge is to balance the volume of the outer parts against the consistently quiet “brook”.
+Various combinations of 5ths then float on this “stream”, interacting with it to produce changing harmonic colors.

 3 - Rickety Roller Coaster

 Like a roller coaster, this prelude has many hills and valleys.
-Because the lengths of note groupings are continuously changing, though, an unstable, perhaps even rickety feeling is created.
-This is not a modern roller coaster of horrifying speed and agility.
-It is a quaint old coaster made of wood and steel whose quirks are its charm.
+Because the lengths of note groupings constantly changes, though, an unstable or rickety feeling is created.
+The effect is not like a fast smooth and agile modern roller coaster.
+Instead, it is like a quaint old coaster made of wood and steel.
 It isn’t loud, brash or gymnastic and is generally safe.
-I’m not sure, though, if this ride ends with a simple thrill, or something less desirable.
+Still, the prelude doesn’t make it entirely clear whether this ride ends with just a thrill, or something less desirable.

 (performance time ca. 9:30)